i-am-kish/copilot-hackathon-challenges/Kishore_Codes/challenge-5/README.md

 # Why this usecase?

 - This is a real time usecase that can add value to our customers, who wants to use a wired mode of communication for faster response during configuration
+- It really needs the domain knowledge for someone to create the source code from scratch

 # Technology